Home » Repurposed Furniture » Spool Bed Bench Video Tutorial

 Soaped Up Screws Drive Easier

 My mom taught me this trick years ago—use bar soap to make it easier to drive really long screws.
-I chose to countersink them slightly so they can be patched and become invisible.
+I chose to countersink them slightly so they could be patched and become invisible.

-Add Front and Back Supports to Headboard Bench
+Add Front and Back Supports to the Headboard Bench

 It’s time to add the front brace to the spool bed bench.
 The measurement is derived from the width in the back.
 Because I don’t have a clamp long enough, I join two clamps together while I secure the board with pocket hole screws.

-After patching all the holes and sanding them, I get busy adding a back support for the seat.
+After patching and sanding all the holes, I get busy adding back support for the seat.

-Although the damaged bed post was on the back side of the bed, I chose to whittle away the bad piece and patch it.
-I used the orbital sander to soften the profile to better match the original post.
+Although the damaged bedpost was on the back side of the bed, I chose to whittle away the bad piece and patch it.
+I used the orbital sander to soften the profile to match the original post better.

-- Remove bad parts of bed post and sand smooth
+1. Remove bad parts of the bedpost and sand smooth

-I’m using 1x4’s for the seat.
-I always begin by cutting off the rough saw mill edge.
+I’m using 1×4’s for the seat.
+I always begin by cutting off the rough sawmill edge.

 All the boards are cut for the spool bench seat.